joaroque/awesome-made-by-angolans/README.md

 ## Contributing
-It's hard to calculate project popularity so we use stars as a measurement.
-It's not quite fair, but it is what we have here on Github.
+It's hard to calculate project popularity, so we use stars as a measurement.
+It's not quite fair, but it is what we have here on GitHub.

 If you want to add a project to this list, please make sure that: